 Volunteer Opportunities and Events

 NCI Scientists in the Community seeks to benefit students and teachers in the greater Washington, D.C. area.
 We also seek to help NCI participants gain additional skills in program management, teaching, mentoring, and leadership.
 Volunteers are welcome to participate in a scheduled event or participate in an ongoing opportunity with flexible days and times.
 Please email firstname.lastname@example.org to sign up today!

 Volunteers are responsible for signing up for the events as they occur, participating in any necessary meeting and/or training(s) prior to the event, and arriving in a timely manner.
-For events that occur during the day, please talk to your supervisor and make sure you have their full support before attending during work hours.
+For events that occur during work hours, please talk to your supervisor and make sure you have their full support before attending.

 If you are running late or need to cancel attendance at an event, please contact the program coordinator as soon as possible.
 Repeated tardiness or cancellations will result in termination from the program.

-During labs at Wheaton, volunteers provide assistance to the teacher by distributing reagents, adjusting microscopes, aiding the students locate the proper field of vision, and answering any questions students have regarding real life applications of the techniques.
+Volunteers provide assistance to the teacher by distributing reagents, adjusting lab equipment, and answering any questions students have regarding real life applications of the techniques.
 Note: for labs with multiple time slots, you can sign up for one or multiple time slots.

+SPEAKER NEEDED!
 A "lunch and learn" seminar is an opportunity for NIH scientists to share their research and career path with students during lunch.
-This week’s seminar will be conducted by Diana Withrow, an epidemiologist in the NCI Division of Cancer Epidemiology and Genetics.

 These opportunities are ongoing with flexible days and times.
 If you are interested in participating, contact us.